artiqox/aiq/DESIGN.md

 The marketplace module provides the *API* to purchase structured information blobs.
 It should accept different filter/ranges to select the blobs of interest.
-Since all information blobs will be indexed it should be possible to apply index filter for purchasing spefic information such as names, addresses, bandwith...
+Since all information blobs will be indexed it should be possible to apply index filter for purchasing specific information such as names, addresses, bandwith...

 3) Governance
 The governance module manages the supply of **Artiqox Energy**

 ## Roadmap
 This roadmap is the first approach to write down a simple development roadmap for building the Artiqox ecosystem
-1) Building the Artiqox Applicaion Blockchain (aka Marketplace)
+1) Building the Artiqox Application Blockchain (aka Marketplace)
   Develop the baseapp with a simple banking and auth module
   Add the storage module
   Add the marketplace module